I am an Associate Professor at the Ca’ Foscari university of Venice and I do research on networks.

-In the Data Management Bachelor degree in H-Farm, I am professor of a programming lab course.
+In the Data Management Bachelor degree in H-Farm, I am professor of the first module of this course.

 netCommons was an Horizon2020 project proposing a novel transdisciplinary methodology to promote and support the creation of network infrastructures as commons, for resiliency, sustainability, democracy, self-determination, and social integration.
 It lasted for the period 2016-2019 and I was the technical WP coordinator.

 PAF-FPE was my Marie Curie project, which studied wireless pervasive networks (such as multi-hop ad-hoc social networks and wireless community networks) to realise new security techniques aimed at improving their security